sara-fish/econ-evals-paper/README.md

 python3 econ_evals/experiments/procurement/run_procurement_batch.py --model gpt-4o-2024-11-20 --difficulty Basic --seeds 0
 ```

+*Note: On some systems, instance generation may throw an `AssertionError` at the start of the run.
+Restarting the job fixes the problem.
+We're working on a fix.*

 Replicate results from paper at difficulty `Basic`:
 ```
 python3 econ_evals/experiments/procurement/run_procurement_batch.py --model gpt-4o-2024-11-20 --difficulty Basic --seeds 0 1 2 3 4 5 6 7 8 9 10 11